Wendy Tarr, Director, VOAN

 Allen is a consultant to VOAN with our Think Tanks on Poverty.
 Allen works in GED and Adult Education at C-TEC (Career and Technology Education Centers of Licking County).
 He is a musician and artist.
 He also has over 40 years of experience in labor and community organizing.
 Allen worked as a law library supervisor at the Stateville Penitentiary, Joliet Illinois.
 He was the President AFSCME local 3506 (Chicago) and the past Executive Director, Chicago Metro History Education Center.
 While in Chicago, Allen was a regular presenter, National Public Radio Chicago, and the Sandra Gair Show.
 He has been faculty at colleges and universities throughout Chicago and Central Ohio.
 Allen is the founder Licking County Concerned Citizens for the Environment and a co-founder and organizer for Newark Think Tank on Poverty.

 Eugene is a community leader who is passionate about bringing the community together for change.
-Eugene is a restored citizen and a member of the Zanesville Think Tank on Poverty where he assists with planning, planning meetings, and developing actions for the ZTTP.
+Eugene is a restored citizen and a member of the Zanesville Think Tank on Poverty where he assists with community outreach, planning meetings, and developing actions for the ZTTP.

 Young Leaders & Field Organizing Volunteers

-VOAN receives interns from OSU, Notre Dame, Denison University throughout the year for various lengths to gain professional and organizing skills through interning.
+VOAN receives interns from OSU, Notre Dame, Denison University throughout the year for various lengths to gain professional and organizing skills.
 We also work with many local grassroots leaders to support their skill development through apprenticeship programs and project leadership with our various events, Think Tanks and initiatives.